MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

      > [!TIP]
      > - Use the dynamic content picker to add fields from the **Get record** action to add relevant information to the approval request so that approvers can easily know what the request is about.
-     > - To provide further context regarding the active stage that the business process is in, add the **BPFActiveStageLocalizedName** field from the list of dynamic values.
+     > - To provide further context regarding the active stage that the business process is in, add the **BPFActiveStageLocalizedName** column from the list of dynamic values.

      Your **Start and wait for an approval (V2)** card might look similar to this one: